karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/updateUserPreferenceById.md

-Updates the userPreference row identified by the given id.
+Updates the user preference row identified by the given id.